DevOluwapelumi/GOOGLE-ANALYTICS/README.md

 # GOOGLE-ANALYTICS
 Google Analytics is a comprehensive web analytics service offered by Google that provides website owners and marketers with valuable insights into the performance and behavior of their online platforms.
-By tracking and analyzing user interactions, Google Analytics empowers businesses to make informed decisions, optimize user experiences, and enhanc
+By tracking and analyzing user interactions, Google Analytics empowers businesses to make informed decisions, optimize user experiences, and enhance

 Google Analytics is a comprehensive web analytics service offered by Google that provides website owners and marketers with valuable insights into the performance and behavior of their online platforms.
 By tracking and analyzing user interactions, Google Analytics empowers businesses to make informed decisions, optimize user experiences, and enhance their online strategies.